XHIU-FM

-XHIU-FM 105.7/XEIU-AM 990 is a combo radio station in Oaxaca, Oaxaca, Mexico, known as Oreja FM with a Spanish adult hits format.
+XHIU-FM 105.7 is a radio station in Oaxaca, Oaxaca, Mexico, known as Oreja FM with a Spanish adult hits format.

 History

 XEIU received its first concession on November 21, 1977.
 It broadcast on 1160 kHz as a daytimer, moving to 990 sometime in the 1980s or 1990s and then adding an FM station in 1994.

 For some time, XEIU/XHIU was operated by Grupo ACIR and was the market's home of ACIR's Amor format, which was moved to XHOCA-FM in 2017.
 The combo station was then relaunched as Stereo Cristal.

 On May 1, 2019, Grupo Radiorama ASG took control of XEIU/XHIU, bringing it under common operation with XHEOA-FM, XHOQ-FM and XHYN-FM.
 Within weeks, the station rebranded as "Oreja Cristal".

+The AM frequency was turned off on August 20, 2025.